chenghsj/ai-chat-message-switcher/README.md

 - **Open Chat List:** Right-click the panel to open the chat list.
 - **Draggable Panel:** Drag the panel using the dot in the panel.
 The panel can be fixed, and preferences will be saved in local storage.
+- **Resizable:** The menu list can be resized by dragging the edge of the list container.
 - **Stay on Top:** Enable the "Stay on top" option to prevent the chat list from closing.
 - **Switch Chats:** Use the up and down arrow buttons in the panel to switch between chats.
 - **Switch Roles:** Use the top-left button to switch between chat roles.

-## TODO:
+## TODO

 - Add a list to the side panel.
-- Add a resizable component to the context menu.
 - Decide whether to implement keyboard control features.
-- Decide whether to save the dragged position.

-## Known Bugs:
+## Known Bugs

-- If the assistant has no message reply (e.g., only an image), the element cannot be captured since the function retrieves the `data-message-author-role` attribute.
+- If the assistant has no message reply (e.g., only an image), the element cannot be captured since the function retrieves the `data-message-author-role` attribute
-- Check if the text is truncated (ellipsis) to disable the expand button.